-The world of work post-lockdown
+The ‘new normal’, a world of work post-lockdown

 With South Africa already operating on Lockdown Level 4 for almost two weeks, thoughts are turning to when all industries will be able to resume full-scale operations.
 Nicol Myburgh, Head of the HCM Business Unit at CRS Technologies, believes that the post-lockdown business environment will be radically different to what has gone before.